m-peko/craft-cpp/_posts/2020-06-13-expanding-on-standard-threads.md

 tags: [c++11, c++20, thread, multithreading]
 ---

-Parallel computing along with the concept of multithreading are two terms that most of the developers are afraid of and associate them with huge amount of data races and hours and hours of debugging.
-However, every developer is faced with these issues at least once in their lifetime and as with all things in life, it's better to face the issue as soon as possible.
+Parallel computing along with the concept of multithreading are two terms that most of the developers are afraid of and associate them with a huge amount of data races and hours and hours of debugging.
+However, every developer is faced with these issues at least once in their lifetime, and as with all things in life, it's better to face the issue as soon as possible.

-Having above said in mind, I will try to demistify some of the pitfalls of multithreading as well as show some interesting approaches.
+Having above said in mind, I will try to demystify some of the pitfalls of multithreading as well as show some interesting approaches.

 So, let's start with one of the most common cases...